Skip to Content

 Personal Care Worker

-I have two daughters, and they both live in the UK now.
-They often asked me, “Mum, when are you going to join us?”.
-After a lot of thought, I told them that I’ve decided to stay in Hong Kong.
-I miss my daughters but I love taking care of my ‘old friends’ here.
-My work brings me fulfilment and I don’t want to go anywhere - it’s my lifetime mission!
-I would really encourage young people to give this profession a try, just like I did all those years ago.
-It’s so meaningful and satisfying.
-To be a good care worker you need to be very kindhearted, attentive and patient.
-Elderly people are just normal people who have gone through a lot, and they deserve to be treated with respect and care.
-I love my job but it is hard work, so on my days off I like to relax, listen to music, and play Mahjong!”
+I have two daughters, and both of them are living in the UK now.
+They often ask me, ‘Mum, when will you come and reunite with us?’
+After thinking long and hard, I told them I’ve decided to stay in Hong Kong.
+I miss my daughters dearly, but I truly love caring for the elderly here.
+My work gives me immense fulfillment—I don’t want to be anywhere else.
+This is my life’s mission!
+I always encourage young people to try out this profession, just like I did all those years ago.
+It’s a job full of meaning and satisfaction.
+To be a good caregiver, you need compassion, attentiveness, and patience.
+The elderly have lived through so much; they deserve our respect and heartfelt care.
+I really love my job—but it’s physically demanding too!
+So when I get time off, I enjoy relaxing, listening to music, and playing mahjong!

 Storytelling by Hong Kong Shifts